 Limited to 40 students per section.
 Not open to five college students.
-Fall semester: Professors Sanderson and McQuade.
-In the Fall, 20 seats will be reserved for first year students.
-Spring semester: Professors Sanderson and Cohen.
+Fall semester: Professors McQuade, Baird, and Smith.
+In the Fall, 20 seats will be reserved for first-year students.
+Spring semester: Professors Palmquist, Hart, and Cohen.
 Spring semester priority given to first-year students.
-Only first-year students may pre-register in the Spring semester.2017-18: Offered in Fall 2017 and Spring 2018
+Only first-year students may pre-register in the Spring semester.2018-19: Offered in Fall 2018 and Spring 2019

 An introduction to and critical consideration of experimental methodology in psychology.
 Topics will include the formation of testable hypotheses, the selection and implementation of appropriate procedures, the statistical description and analysis of experimental data, and the interpretation of results.
 Articles from the experimental journals and popular literature will illustrate and interrelate these topics and provide a survey of experimental techniques and content areas.
 A one-hour weekly lab will be devoted to data analysis using statistical software.

 Requisite: PSYC 100 or consent of the instructor.
 Limited to 30 students.
 Not open to first-year students.
 Fall semester: Professor Schulkind.
 Spring semester: Professor McQuade.2018-19: Offered in Fall 2018 and Spring 2019